 essential.
 Frequently, both ambient temperature and heat dissipation

 varies with time.

-handle all of these duty cycle problems.
+you with the tools to deal with all of these duty cycle configurations.

 Defining duty cycles is easy with Sauna

 With Sauna, a basic duty cycle problem can be defined in just a

 minute or two.
 To define a square wave, for example, it's a simple

 matter of using Sauna's menus to define the first pulse, define the

 second pulse, and enter the total number of cycles.
 Just as soon as